zahur76/MilestoneProject_2/README.md

 through the initial game selection by being exposed to information required only at that specific time.
 For example, the level select modal would only appear once the "click to start' button had been activated, prompting the user for the next required input.
 This was done with intention of improving UX.
-To achieve this design philosophy modals were inlcuded to provide information at the right time.
+To achieve this design philosophy modals were inlcuded.

 The character info section was included on a seperate page so as not to distract the user from the main game.
-It was included as a secondary option for user to gain more knowledge about the characters in the main game.
+It was designed more as a secondary option for user to gain more knowledge about the characters in the main game.
 This would increase the overall site experience.

-To further improve the UX the card grid system was initially hidden and would reveal itself similar to the activation of a lightsaber.
+To further improve the UX the card grid system was initially hidden and would reveal itself in a way similar to the activation of a lightsaber.
 This effect was enhanced with audio.

 At design stage a initial colour scheme diagram was produced so as to suit the Star wars theme as shown below.